CasparKielwein/Aaargh/Monster.md

 ### Nemesis
 A Nemesis has the strength of roughly ten regular troops.

+## Level
+Monsters have a proficiency bonus, just like the Heroes.
+The proficiency bonus is a rough estimate of a monsters level.
+A bonus of zero indicates, that the monster really isn't a fighter, and probably only ever attacks in very large numbers.
+A bonux of six, the maximum, indicates a true master.

+Add the proficiency bonus to all Attack and skill roles and secondary defenses.

+A troop Threat monster has roughly the same HP, Attacks, and Defenses as a Hero with the same proficiency bonus but it lakes the powerful abilities of the Hero disciplines.

+A proficiency bonus of +2 is the baseline for an average soldier without any special training.

+## Hit Points
+TODO: How to calculate monster hit points
+In particular, how to calculate their increase per level.

+### Base HP
+Similar to lvl 1 heroes:
+* 6 + Toughness for squishy types
+* 8 + Toughness for hardy types and most beasts
+* 10 + Toughness for warriors and soldiers

+## Modifiers
+Use Modifier templates to increase the level of a monster and give them new abilities.
+These templates represent better trained, armed, motivated etc. representations of their kind.

+### Well equiped
+Better equiped than most
+* Proficiency Bonus +1 representing not increased skill, but quality of equipment
+* Damage +2 for one-handed or +4 for two-handed weapons

+### Veteran
+Have seen combat and know how to fight
+* Proficiency Bouus +1
+* Base HP x2 resembling increased fitness and morale.

 ## Type
 ### Undead
 * Resistance to Poison